Maritime Junior Hockey League: History

-Originally known as the Metro Valley Junior Hockey League, the league was founded in 1967 by Fred McGillivray and Louie Lewis of Halifax, Nova Scotia and Don Stewart of Berwick, Nova Scotia as a Junior "B" level hockey league.
+Originally known as the Metro Valley Junior Hockey League (MVJHL), the league was founded in 1967 by Fred McGillivray and Louie Lewis of Halifax, Nova Scotia, and Don Stewart of Berwick, Nova Scotia, as a Junior "B" level hockey league.
 Originally an exclusively Nova Scotia hockey league, it included six teams: East Hants Junior Penguins, Halifax Colonels, Dartmouth Hoyts, Windsor Royals, Kentville Riteways, and Berwick Shell Juniors.
 1968 saw the Truro Bearcats and Amherst Ramblers replace the teams from Kentville and Berwick.
 In 1971–72 the New Glasgow Bombers and the Pictou Maripacs entered the league.
 Stellarton and a new Kentville franchise entered the league in 1973 and 1974 respectively.

-In 1977, still known as the "Metro Valley", the league entered into the Tier II Junior "A" level.
+In 1977, the MVJHL entered into the Tier II Junior "A" level.
 The jump to Junior "A" was, in theory, to be a catalyst for the development of the league.
-However The budgets necessary to play at the Jr. 'A' level resulted in the immediate withdrawal of the Chester Ravens and the East Hants Penguins.
-The Cole Harbour Colts (Scotia Colts), who entered the league in 1976, became the first team in league history to host the national championship, then known as the Centennial Cup, in 1980.
+However the budgets necessary to play at the Jr. 'A' level resulted in the immediate withdrawal of the Chester Ravens and the East Hants Penguins.
+The Cole Harbour Colts (Scotia Colts), who entered the league in 1976, became the first team in league history to host the national Junior A championship, then known as the Centennial Cup, in 1980.

 The 1983 season saw the addition of the expansion Moncton Midland Hawks of Moncton, New Brunswick, the league's first non-Nova Scotia team.
 The Hawks came from the New Brunswick Junior Hockey League and are now known as the Edmundston Blizzard.
 In 1986, the league expanded to Antigonish and the Scotia Colts, again, hosted the Centennial Cup.
-The Summerside Western Capitals of the Island Junior Hockey League, Prince Edward Island's junior hockey league, hosted the 1989 Centennial Cup.
+Future Maritime Junior Hockey League team Summerside Western Capitals, then competing in the Island Junior Hockey League (IJHL), hosted the 1989 Centennial Cup.

-In 1991, Summerside and Charlottetown of Prince Edward Island left the IJHL and joined the newly dubbed "Maritime Junior A Hockey League".
-The IJHL is still PEI's premier Junior league, but now is only a Junior "B" league.
-The winner of the IJHL's playoffs compete for the Don Johnson Cup, the Maritime Junior "B" Championship.
+In 1991, the Summerside Western Capitals and the Charlottetown Abbies left Prince Edward Island's IJHL and joined the MVJHL, which was immediately renamed the Maritime Junior A Hockey League (MJAHL).

+According to league officials, it is believed that goaltender Lisa Herritt of the Dartmouth Oland Exports became the first female MHL player in the 1995–96 season.

 For the 1996–97 season, the league added the Cape Breton Islanders and Restigouche River Rats.
 In 1996–97 the league consisted of the Amherst Ramblers, Antigonish Bulldogs, Charlottetown Abbies, East Hants Penguins, Dartmouth Oland Exports, Moncton Gagnon Beavers, Saint John Alpines, and Summerside Western Capitals.
 The Saint John Alpines folded in January.
 With financial losses totalling $40,000 and an additional $50,000 shortfall projected should the team finish the season, they simply ran out of money.
 The Summerside Western Capitals won the league's first ever national title.
 The Capitals hosted the Royal Bank Cup at Cahill Stadium and won the championship game 4–3 over the South Surrey Eagles.